Privacy Preservation by Local Design in Cooperative Networked Control Systems: Framework of the Privacy Preservation by Local Design

 Since the server is unaware that the user is using a local privacy scheme, it will take $z_k$ as the user's measurement $y_k$.
 Then the signal $z_k$ will create deviations in the server's state estimates, as the user demands.

-To analyze the quality of privacy preservation in this scenario, we clarify the following notations. \begin{itemize} \item The true estimate of $x_k$ and the associated error covariance under the privacy scheme are still denoted by $\hat{x}_{k|k}$ and $P_{k|k}$.
+To analyze the quality of privacy preservation in this scenario, we clarify the following notations. \begin{itemize} \item The server's estimate of $x_k$ and the associated error covariance are denoted as $\hat{x}^{svr}_{k|k}$ and $P^{svr}_{k|k}$.

-\item The \emph{public} estimate of $x_k$ and the error covariance, i.e., the ones the user let the server know, are denoted as $\hat{x}^{pub}_{k|k}$ and $P^{pub}_{k|k}$ (the upper script stands for ``public").
 This estimate is not true but deviates from the true $\hat{x}_{k|k}$.

+\item The estimate of $x_k$ based on the knowledge of $y_k$, i.e., the true estimate, and the associated error covariance, are still denoted by $\hat{x}_{k|k}$ and $P_{k|k}$.

-\end{itemize} Since the server is planned to compute the state estimates and the associated error covariance by eqn. (\ref{eqn:state-time-update})-(\ref{eqn:error-covariance-measurement-update}), the public estimate and error covariance evolve accordingly:
+\end{itemize} Since the server is planned to compute the state estimates and the associated error covariance by eqn. (\ref{eqn:state-time-update})-(\ref{eqn:error-covariance-measurement-update}), the server's estimate and error covariance evolve accordingly: